nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 So, I figured, why not cover it up by adding doors?

 It would create a new look without having to buy a new tv-stand (which are ridiculously over-priced, btw) and give me a little diy project.
+I haven't built anything in a bit and feel rusty, so I didn't want to take on some over-the-top furniture piece.
+Four simple doors should be just fine.